 And

-The European Regional At-Large Organization, a membership based organisation of At Large Accredited Structures comprising individual Internet user communities in the European region who are committed to participating in ICANN through the At-Large community, hereinafter referred to as “APRALO”
+The European Regional At-Large Organization, a membership based organisation of At Large Accredited Structures comprising individual Internet user communities in the European region who are committed to participating in ICANN through the At-Large community, hereinafter referred to as “EURALO”.

-The undersigned RIPE NCC and EURALO (hereinafter collectively referred to as the “Parties” or individually as the “Party”) wish to commit to an ongoing collaboration for the promotion of Internet coordination activities in the European region
+The undersigned RIPE NCC and EURALO (hereinafter collectively referred to as the “Parties” or individually as the “Party”) wish to commit to an ongoing collaboration for the promotion of Internet coordination activities in the European region.

 Whereas: